 Any religious organization is entitled to opt out of coverage if the methods of diagnosing and treating infertility are contrary to their moral values.
 The carrier would then issue a rider to the policy excluding infertility coverage.

 Out of State Employer Headquarters

+Check the infertility insurance laws in other states.
 The law can only be enforced when Connecticut has jurisdiction to regulate.
-If your employer is headquartered in another state, your health plan may not be subject to this mandate.
+If your employer headquarters in another state, your health plan may not be subject to this mandate.
 If you commute into New York or Massachusetts then your insurance plan may be regulated by those state laws.
-Check the laws for the state where your employer is headquartered.

-The Affordable Care Act may increase the after tax costs of unreimbursed medical expenses.
+The Affordable Care Act is a federal law, which directly affects the Connecticut IVF mandate by making the leftover expenses more costly.
 While the essential health benefits raise the bar for what needs to be included in a plan, the need to make the coverage affordable means the larger deductibles, and co-insurance may result.
-Infertility may be covered, but at a lower percentage than in the past.
+IVF may be covered, but at a lower percentage than in the past.

-The Affordable Care Act contained two provisions making these unreimbursed expenses cost more.
+The Affordable Care Act contained two provisions making these unreimbursed IVF expenses cost more.
 The threshold for deductible medical expenses was raised from 7.5% of Adjusted Gross Income (AGI) to 10.0%.
-Also limits were placed on the amounts that could be contributed to a Flexible Spending Account – $2,500 annually.
-Both provisions raise the after-tax cost of infertility treatments.
+In addition, limits were placed on the amounts that could be contributed to a Flexible Spending Account – $2,500 annually.
+Both provisions raise the after-tax cost of IVF treatments.

 Connecticut maternity leave laws also interact with the IVF mandate for coverage.
 Many couples undergoing IVF implant multiple embryos to increase the odds of conception and decrease the odds that they exhaust the two-cycle limit before getting pregnant.

 This also increases the odds of multiple pregnancies, which often result in high-risk complications, extended bed rest, and a lengthy stay for two preemies in the Neonatal Intensive Care Unit (NICU).